-Getting people to pass out with no touch has long been the province of money-grubbing televangelists and the lowest form of dullard martial arts instructors, with students so needy and credulous one’s heart goes out to them.
+Getting people to fall over and/or pass out with no touch has long been the province of money-grubbing televangelists and the lowest form of dullard martial arts instructors, with students so needy and credulous one's heart goes out to them.
 The founder of Aikido, Morihei Ueshiba, practiced identical fraud.
-He’s the Benny Hinn or maybe the Benny Hill of martial arts founders – preaching piously about peace and integrity while teaching bunk to generations.
+He's the Benny Hinn or maybe the Benny Hill of martial arts founders - preaching piously about peace and integrity while teaching bunk to generations.

 The six men then positioned themselves, aiming at Ueshiba Sensei.
 While staring at him, I kept thinking helplessly that twenty-five meters is a considerable distance, and was wondering what on earth Sensei could do from there.